domlen2003/domlen2003/README.md

 # Hi there, I'm Dominik, aka TDDominik or domlen2003👋
 ## I am a 17 year old student and coding enthusiast from Germany!

-- 💻 I'm currently working on the Gameserver Bot [TD-Bot][tdbotGH]!
+- 💻 I'm currently working on the [Notabot-System][notabotWeb]!
-- I'm seemingly one of the few that really like Java
+- I'm seemingly one of the few that really like Java (tho Kotlin is better)
-- Currently learning Python, JavaScript & Web development
+- Currently learning C#, GRPC and Golang

 ## Connect with me: